 Occupational therapy will begin within 24 hours of your surgery.
-The occupational therapist will review the activities of daily living after having back or neck surgery, such as dressing, toileting, bed transfers and chair transfers.
+The occupational therapist will review the activities of daily living after having hip or knee surgery, such as dressing, toileting, bed transfers and chair transfers.
 He/she works very closely with the physical therapist.